Does my Baby or Toddler have a Milk Allergy or Lactose Intolerance?

 Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur within seconds to up to 2 hours after exposure to an allergen.15 It can, among other things, cause a sudden drop in blood pressure and impaired breathing.
 If your child has known allergies, make sure you speak to your physician or allergist to get an emergency plan in place so that you are always prepared.

 Wondering if your little one has lactose intolerance or a milk protein allergy?
 Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET), and Saturday – Sunday 8am - 2pm (ET).
+They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET).
 Chat Now!

 Diagnosis of cow’s milk protein allergy